Donor Insights

 But Liz, those things are expensive!
 Are donor research tools worth the money?

 If I had a dollar for every time I get asked that question, I would now own at least two more pairs of really cool shoes.
-Basically, if you value your time, the answer is yes.
+If you value your time, the answer is yes.
 These tools take a lot of information and put it all in one place for easy searching – the efficiency gains with these tools are huge.
 Most research tools compile publicly available information from various sources (such as business registrations, property holdings, political donations, nonprofit and foundation board memberships, and so on) and put it into an easily searchable format.

 Research tool subscriptions generally cost several thousand dollars each year, but save a whole lot of time—which can easily pay for itself if you use the time you’ve saved to do things like donor meetings, thank you calls, and so on!